Antique Maps are maps printed or drawn at least 100 years ago.

 - Money Orders

 Yes.
 We buy individual maps, atlases and collections.
 We are also interested in early Americana books with maps and views of American and major European Cities.
-If you wish to offer something to us for sale, please Click here.
+If you wish to offer something to us for sale, please visit our Sell Us Maps page.

 If you wish to offer us maps for sale, it is most helpful to provide a list of maps which includes the title of the map, the mapmaker, the size of the map (printed image only) and a brief condition report.
 Pictures are also very helpful.
-It is typically not necessary to send more than one picture per map, unless requested.
-Click here if you are interested in selling us maps or atlases.
+It is typically not necessary to send more than one picture per map, unless requested. visit our Sell Us Maps page if you are interested in selling us maps or atlases.